Chengyenn/PizzaMenu/README.md

 # PizzaMenu
-Side Project(React) - A Static Web Working With Components, Props and JSX
+React Practice - A Static Web Working With Components, Props and JSX

 ---